Chapter 19 : 18- Home Security

 “It’s them!
-It’s the Death Eaters!
+It's-It’s the Death Eaters!
 Harry!”
-As he said it, Harry turned, his wand raised and saw, coming out from the flames, six hooded figures their wands all raised.
+As he said it, Harry turned, his wand raised and saw, stepping out from the emerald flames, six hooded figures their wands all raised.

 “Well, well, I wasn’t expecting the great Potter himself to be at home.”
-Said the snide, cold voice of Edmund Selwyn as he removed his hood revealing the round, scarred face and the matted long brown hair that dangled down his forehead.
+Said the snide, cold voice of Edmund Selwyn as he removed his hood to reveal the round, scarred face and the long matted brown hair that dangled down his forehead.
 “And here we were thinking we’d only be taking out the girl and the juniors.”

 For a moment Harry thought he could keep them talking, long enough for Ron to send reinforcements, but this plan was short lived by Rabastan’s rough bark of a voice as he ordered “Kill them.”

-Harry and Ginny dived in opposite directions to avoid the curses that followed, hiding behind walls on either side of the archway leading to the back room.
+Harry and Ginny dived in opposite directions to avoid the curses that followed, hiding behind walls on either side of the archway that was the entrance to the back room.
 Harry aimed his wand round the corner and sent spells flying at the Death Eaters.
 Ginny did the same until they heard Selwyn call out “Bailey, Mosby, upstairs.”

 “Sectumsempra!”
-And Rabastan recoiled as blood splashed from his face on to the wall behind him.
+And Rabastan recoiled as blood splashed from his face and on to the wall behind him.